kaiocp/lawsuit-finder-challenge/COMMENTS.md

 **Nodemon** is being used as a dev dependecy since it helps with productivity.

+The moment I started to make requests from the client side I got some cross-origin errors, which is the reason why I had to install **Cors** afterwards.

 ## Routes

 There are three routes in this API.
 The first one returns all lawsuits, the second one return a lawsuit based on its court and CNJ identifier and the third one post a lawsuit to the API.